-Dr. Kossak is the Division Director of Expressive Therapies and has taught on campus and at the Israeli extension since 1995.
+Dr. Kossak has taught on the Lesley campus and at the Israeli extension since 1995.
 He has worked as an expressive arts therapist for the past 28 years and has been a licensed clinical counselor since 1994.
 His clinical work combines expressive arts therapies with body-centered approaches with a variety of populations addressing issues such as chronic pain, recovery from trauma, depression, anxiety, life transitions and relationships.
 In addition he has worked extensively with autistic children and adults.
 He has presented his work and research at conferences nationally and internationally.
 He is the Associate Editor of The Journal of Applied Arts and Health, Co-Chair of the Institute for Arts and Health at Lesley University and Executive Co-Chair of the International Expressive Arts Therapy Association.
 He is also a professional musician, performing for the past 30 years in the Boston area.Research interests include: Arts based and embodied improvisational structures that can lead toward and enhance therapeutic attunement; the relationship of sound, music and vibration on the body including physiological, neurological and emotional responses; psychospiritual and community based approaches to working with trauma.

 Ph.D. in Expressive Therapies

 Advanced Professional Certificate in the Arts in Health

 Certificate of Advanced Graduate Study in Expressive Therapies